pivotal/docs-tap/namespace-provisioner/use-case7.hbs.md

 # Work with Git repositories in air-gapped environments with Namespace Provisioner

-This topic provides instructions for configuring the Namespace Provisioner to use air-gapped Git repositories.
-This allows you to store GitOps-based installation files and platform operator-templated resources intended for creation in your developer namespace within Tanzu Application Platform (TAP).
+This topic provides instructions for configuring Namespace Provisioner to use air-gapped Git repositories.
+This allows you to store GitOps-based installation files and platform operator-templated resources intended for creation in your developer namespace in Tanzu Application Platform (TAP).

 ## <a id= 'git-auth'></a>Git authentication

-Authentication is established through a secret in the `tap-namespace-provisioning` namespace or an existing secret in another namespace referenced in the `secretRef` within `additional_sources`.
+Authentication is established through a secret in the `tap-namespace-provisioning` namespace or an existing secret in another namespace referenced in the `secretRef` in `additional_sources`.
-For more information, see [Customize Installation of Namespace Provisioner](customize-installation.hbs.md).
+For more details, refer to [Customize Installation of Namespace Provisioner](customize-installation.hbs.md).

 ### Create the Git authentication secret in `tap-namespace-provisioning` namespace